waldbrand/app/README.md

 # About

-stadtplan-app is an Android app that provides offline maps for a geographic region such as a city or an island.
-It works completely offline and offers maps and a search index.
+This is the Android app of the Waldbrand project.
+It is designed to work completely offline and allow fire fighters to find hydrants and other sources of water supply.

+Data is based on OpenStreetMap and should be updated regularly from an online source in order to have current data on the device.

 # License